w3c/webappsec-permissions-policy/policies/document_stream_insertion.md

 A more forgiving approach would only unload the frame if
   * The frame is cross-origin,
-  * The site does `document-stream-insertion` in its header.
+  * The site does `document-write` feature mentioned in its header.

-In other words, if a site is familiar with the feature then it is reasonable to assume that they have considered the consequences of `document-stream-insertion`.
+In other words, if a site is familiar with the feature then it is reasonable to assume that they have considered the consequences of `document-write`.

 #### Notes

 1: The _most_ correct behavior is not known yet.
 For now, Chrome's implementation behind the flag simply throws exception on API usage (for both same and cross origin).
 But this is not the final implementation.

 2: An embedded website might rely on important `<script>` added to the document using `document.write`.
+It should be noted that in general, a call to `document.write` for this purpose might not necessarily suceed (e.g., block fetching resource on slow connections -- [WICG/interventions#17](https://github.com/WICG/interventions/issues/17)).
+However, through feature policy, embedder website has access to a switch to arbitrarily turn the feature off; hence the security concerns.